ericdorsey/cp2020/README.md

 [http://www.ericdorsey.info/cp2020/index.html](http://www.ericdorsey.info/cp2020/index.html)

 ### What is this?
 Why?
 Cyberpunk 2020 was a game I played in high school.
 I remember the character generation process taking a long time because the player had to roll a 10 sided dice over and over to determine things like his characters skills, strengths and weaknesses, and history.
-Back then, I always wanted something like this character creater to save time and get right to the gaming portion.
+Back then, I always wanted something like this character creator to save time and get right to the gaming portion.
 Essentially this is a tool I would have built if I knew Javascript and PHP in high school.